-The eruption of conflict and violence are key influences on people's decisions to flee their areas of origin.
-The political instability and civil unrest that swept across the region in 2011 have resulted in a number of deadly conflicts, causing the destruction of civil and social infrastructure and threatening the lives of civilians.
+Conflicts, occupation and violence are key influences on people's decisions to flee their areas of origin.
+The political instability and civil unrest that swept across the region in 2011 have resulted in a number of deadly conflicts, causing the destruction of civil and social infrastructure and threatening and claiming the lives of civilians.
 As a consequence, the region has witnessed the fastest increase of forced displacement, with millions of people fleeing their homes.
-Yemen alone accounts for over 2 million internally displaced persons.
+The number of internally displaced persons in the Syrian Arab Republic in 2017 exceeded 6.8 million people (Box 2).
+Yemen accounts for over 2 million internally displaced persons.
 The destruction of housing and infrastructure and disruption to basic services, especially in urban settings, are also major barriers to return and to durable solutions for displaced people.35